Video Content

 How much does a 30-second jingle cost?

-How much does it cost to advertise and produce a TV commercial?
+How much does it cost to produce and advertise a TV commercial?

 How long are most TV commercials?